BaptisteBurguiere/readline_c/Readme.md

 Returns input from the user.
 Support for auto completion with TAB and history with up and down arrows.

-DO NOT SUPPORT right and left arrows to write in the input
+DO NOT SUPPORT left and right arrows yet

 ## Installation